-Following the third suspension of a student within a given school year, the Head of School, based on the seriousness of the offense and the number of suspensions during the school year, may recommend exclusion from school.
+Following the third suspension of a student within a given school year, the Principal, based on the seriousness of the offense and the number of suspensions during the school year, may recommend exclusion from school.
 Community Day Charter Public Schools will not exclude a student permanently from school without granting the student and his/her parent or guardian an opportunity to be heard.
-The following infractions may result in expulsion by the Head of School.
+The following infractions may result in expulsion by the Principal.

-- Possession of a dangerous weapon - Possession of a controlled substance - Assault of any member of the educational staff, based on discretion of staff members - 1.
-Upon a student being convicted of a felony or upon adjudication or admission in court of guilt with respect to such a felony or felony delinquency, possession of a dangerous weapon or an illegal/controlled substance or assault of educational personnel/felony charge or felony offense, the Head of School of a school in which the student is enrolled may expel the student if such Head of School determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school.
-Chapter 71, Section 37H (a), (b); Chapter 71, Section 37H $\frac{1}{2}$ (a)
+- Possession of a dangerous weapon - Possession of a controlled substance - Assault of any member of the educational staff, based on discretion of staff members - I. Upon a student being convicted of a felony or upon adjudication or admission in court of guilt with respect to such a felony or felony delinquency, possession of a dangerous weapon or an illegal/controlled substance or assault of educational personnel/felony charge or felony offense, the Principal of a school in which the student is enrolled may expel the student if such Principal determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school.
+Chapter 71, Section 37H (a), (b); Chapter 71, Section 37H (2)